 Location.
 39° 19.965′ N, 77° 25.944′ W. Marker is in Buckeystown, Maryland, in Frederick County.
 Marker is at the intersection of Buckeystown Pike (State Highway 85) and Manor Woods Road, on the right when traveling south on Buckeystown Pike.
 Touch for map.
 Marker is in this post office area: Buckeystown MD 21717, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Site of Buckeystown Methodist Episcopal Church (about 400 feet away, measured in a direct line); “Carrollton” (was about 700 feet away but has been reported missing. ); Buckeystown Park (approx. one mile away); Gordon’s Decisive Attack (was approx. 2˝ miles away but has been The Battle That Saved Washington (approx. 2.6 miles away); History of the Monocacy River Valley (approx. 2.6 miles away); Clustered Spires of Frederick (approx. 2.6 miles away); Worthington House (approx. 2.6 miles away).
+“Carrollton” (was a few steps from this marker but has been reported missing. ); Site of Buckeystown Methodist Episcopal Church (about 400 feet away, measured in a direct line); Buckeystown Park (approx. one mile away); Gordons Decisive Attack (was approx. 2½ miles away but has been reported missing. ); The Battle That Saved Washington History of the Monocacy River Valley (approx. 2.6 miles away); Clustered Spires of Frederick (approx. 2.6 miles away); Worthington House (approx. 2.6 miles away).
 Touch for a list and map of all markers in Buckeystown.

 National Register of Historic Places: